The Downtown Dinner 2026

 The mission of the gallery for over thirty years has been to champion artists from around the world and across a diversity of media.
 A particular focus is on artwork that is conceptually rigorous and often politically inclined while still remaining aesthetically engaging.

 Born in Melilla, Spain, Carlos Vega attended art school at the Universities of Fine Arts in Sevilla and Madrid, and additionally attended classes at the Art Institute of Chicago.
 His work, inspired by history, mythology, and religion, has been exhibited across the United States and Europe and is in a number of important public and private collections, including the Palacio de los Condes de Gabia in Grenada, the Nerman Museum of Contemporary Art in Kansas, and Harvard Business School in Massachusetts.
-He has been represented by Jack Shainman Gallery since 2000, and
+He has been represented by Jack Shainman Gallery since 2000, and will be showing a new body of work at the gallery in a solo exhibition this March.

 Liberty Award for Artistic Leadership